Damola001-Repo/Astronomy_of_the_day/README.md

 # What is this project about?

-Astronaut image of the day
+Consuming an API that returns astronaut image of the day and some other data